ycelbeyli/HTML-and-CSS-Project-4/README.md

 # Hello everyone.
 Welcome to my HTML and CSS tutorials!
 #### Hello everyone again.
-After a long break, I continue my education from where I left off.
+After a long break, I continue my education from where I left off with the exercises on the Frontend Mentor site.
 The third project of this series is on the air.

 #### Click demo to try it by yourself!